caracal-pipeline/caracal-docs/sphinx/manual/workers/selfcal/index.rst

   *int*, *optional*, *default = 2*

   Number of spectral polynomial terms to fit to each clean component.
 This is equal to the order of the polynomial plus 1.
+Use 0 to disable spectral fitting.
+Note that spectral fitting is required if you want to do subsequent continumm subtraction using crystalball.